andyinabox/klip/README.md

 	klip -[flags] [input] [output]
 	   -h - show help
-	   -p - set options.pretty to true
+	   -u - ugly exporter (not formatted)
-	   -t - set options.sortByTitle to true
+	   -t - organize by title
-	   -a - set options.sortByAuthor to true
+	   -a - organize by author

 For example: